One persistent myth about serial killers is that their modus operandi will always stay the same.

 - Although he usually did not sexually assault his victims, he did so on at least one occasion.

 Be careful about ruling out links between murders.

-As you can see, the offender’s M.O. can change because of a number of different reasons.
+As you can see, the offender’s M.O. can change for a number of different reasons.

-As a result, we should always be care about using the M.O. to rule out links between murders.
+As a result, we should always be careful about using M.O. to rule out links between murders.